 While some women have relatively easy labors and deliveries, you more often hear the real horror stories about giving birth.

 If you are ever afraid of something, one way to alleviate that fear is to learn about it, so take a look at some key pieces of information when it comes to labor pain.Get immediate expert help with your pregnancy questions through JustAnswer Pregnancy:

 These are the pains that occur because your body is opening and changing in order to deliver the baby, and though these sensations are certainly normal, they can be difficult to bear.

 You’ll find that what these pains have in common is that they are caused by the way that your muscles are working so hard.

 God knows why the dilation process has to be so painful, but at least it is only due to muscle work and preparing to give room for the baby to be born.
-That, I found much easier cope with!
+That, I found it much easier to cope with!

-Some sources of labor pain can be physiological, which means that the pain is a result from something happening that is out of the norm.
+Some sources of labor pain can be physiological, which means that the pain is a result of something happening that is out of the norm.
 This pain can be quite terrifying even for women who have given birth before.

 The most common source of physiological labor pain is due to the position of the baby.
 A posterior baby, one who is facing up, can result in a substantial amount of back pain for the mother as can a breech baby, who is born feet-first.

-Your position during the contractionsYour own positioning can also affect how much labor pain that you experience.
+Your own positioning can also affect how much labor pain you experience.

 For instance, if you have no idea of what to expect from labor, you’ll find that the process is a great deal more terrifying if you can’t tell if something is normal or not.
-This tension can make your labor more frightening and due to the nervousness you might feel, there is a chance it will make labor more difficult and more painful.
-Becoming educated on the process can alleviate this fear as well as help you prepare for the big day itself.
+This tension can make your labor more frightening, and due to the nervousness you might feel, there is a chance it will make labor more difficult and more painful.
+Becoming educated on the process can alleviate this fear and help you prepare for the big day.

 My teacher had practiced breathing a lot and focused on relaxing and breathing during the contractions.
 But next to her was a woman who was obviously scared.
 She cried and yelled and was very tense during the contractions.
 My teacher decided to try doing that during one of her contractions.
 She did – and it was a nightmare.
-Much more painful than relaxing and focus on the breathing.
+Much more painful than relaxing and focusing on breathing.
 She only tried once…

-When it comes to labor pain, be aware that it will vary for every woman, but also remember that there are real causes for it and also real solutions, e.g. different types of pain relief.
-Take some time to understand your body a little bit better and make sure that when the time comes, you are prepared!
+When it comes to labor pain, be aware that it will vary for every woman, but also remember that there are real causes for it and also real solutions, e.g., different types of pain relief.